-In keeping with standards of practice among other healthcare professionals, ACE has pursued accreditation for all four of its primary certification programs.
-The ACE Personal Trainer, Group Fitness Instructor, Health Coach, and Advanced Health and Fitness Specialist Certification programs all hold accreditation by the National Commission for Certifying Agencies (NCCA).
+In keeping with standards of practice among other healthcare professionals, ACE has received accreditation for all four of its primary certification programs.
+The ACE Personal Trainer, Group Fitness Instructor, Health Coach, and Medical Exercise Specialist Certification programs all hold accreditation by the National Commission for Certifying Agencies (NCCA).

 ALL CERTIFICATIONS ARE NOT CREATED EQUAL

 Be wary!
 There are more than 100 providers offering certification programs that are not accredited at all.
 It’s a list that contains respectable organizations, fly-by-night operators, and providers of overnight “credentials” that do little to prepare you for a career.